By JAVIER MANJARRES

 “We hope one day to have respectful relations with the United States, a dialogue between equals, state-to-state,” Maduro said.
 “Sooner rather than later, the elites running the United States will have to realize there is a new, independent, sovereign and dignified Latin America.”

-As the managing editor of Hispolitica, Javier was awarded the 2011 CPAC Blogger of the Year.
-Countless videos and articles from the Shark Tank and Hispolitica have been featured on Fox News, The Hill, Wall Street Journal, and other national news publications.
-Javier has also appeared on Univision’s “Al Punto” and numerous radio shows, including being the weekly 92.5 Fox News' DayBreak with Drew Steele political contributor, as well as one of NewsmaxTV's regular commentators.
+As the managing editor of The Shark Tank, Javier was awarded the 2011 CPAC Blogger of the Year.
+Countless videos and articles from the Shark Tank have been featured on Fox News, Politico, The Hill, NBC, Wall Street Journal, and other state and national news publications.
+Javier has also appeared on Univision’s “Al Punto” and numerous TV and radio shows, including being the one of NewsmaxTV's regular commentators.
 Javier is also a political consultant, and has also authored "BROWN PEOPLE," which is a book about Hispanic Politics.
 Learn more at www.brownpeople.org

 Leave a Comment